 Stall after staff offer a fabulous array of colour and beauty at this fabulous market.

-In addition to the flowers on offer, there are some 60 independent shops in the street too.
+And there are some 60 independent shops in the street selling things other than flowers!
 You will see art galleries, cake shops, antique shops and vintage clothes stores.
 Delis and cafes serve delightful English fare.
-And there is a wealth of restaurants and pubs.
+And there is a wealth of restaurants and pubs for you to enjoy.

 How to get there